vbuterin/blog/posts/deeperdive.md

 [title]: <> (Deeper dive on cross-L2 reading for wallets and other use cases)
 [pandoc]: <> ()

-_Special thanks to Yoav Weiss, Dan Finlay, and the Arbitrum, Optimism, Polygon, Scroll and SoulWallet teams for feedback and review._
+_Special thanks to Yoav Weiss, Dan Finlay, Martin Koppelmann, and the Arbitrum, Optimism, Polygon, Scroll and SoulWallet teams for feedback and review._

 In [this post on the Three Transitions](https://vitalik.ca/general/2023/06/09/three_transitions.html), I outlined some key reasons why it's valuable to start thinking explicitly about L1 + cross-L2 support, wallet security, and privacy as necessary basic features of the ecosystem stack, rather than building each of these things as addons that can be designed separately by individual wallets.